Try This Easy To Make Essential Oil Mosquito Repellent

 When To Use An Essential Oil Mosquito Repellent

-My thinking is, select the chemical repellents for when you will be in high risk situations, and then use the essential oil mosquito repellent for the other, less risky, times.
-That way, over the course of your lifetime, you will be reducing the chemical load on your body, versus using chemical repellents all of the time without any thought.
+My thinking is, select the chemical repellents for when you will be in high-risk situations, and then use the essential oil mosquito repellent for the other, less risky, times.
+That way, throughout your lifetime, you will be reducing the chemical load on your body, versus using chemical repellents all of the time without any thought.

 What Essential Oils Repel Mosquitoes?